Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Then you can run `searchsploit` based on the versions that you learnt about
 - type the ip of the victim in the terminal to see if there is a webpage available externally, if there is then it maybe an opening for `drbuster` you can analyze this webpage with a `wapalyzer` and review the source code.
 There might be hidden comments in the source code.
 - Then you can repeat `searchsploit` again if there is any extra information you found from reading the source code
+- If you find exploits available.
+If its a .rb file then it suggests that there is likely a metasploitmodule available.
+The initial goal is to obtain a reverse powershell- any exploit module that allows remote code execution is money.